24yearsoldstudent/24yearsoldstudent.github.io/_pages/about.md

 ## Bio
 Hi, my name is Yunpeng Xiao (肖云鹏).
 I am a third-year Ph.D. student at Emory University, advised by Prof. [Kai Shu](https://www.cs.emory.edu/~kshu5/)).
 Before joining Emory University, I obtained my M.S. in Computer Science from the University of Chinese Academy of Sciences and my B.S. in Applied Biosciences from Zhejiang University.

-My research interests are Human-Computer Interaction (HCI), Social Computing, and The Ethics of Science.
+My research interests are Social Computing, and The Ethics of Science.
 I enjoy talking with people to get new ideas, so please feel free to contact me by Email.

 ## Publications